Creating a Symbol of Hope

 Students Collaborate on an Art Installation with the Bullock Museum

-Something beautiful trapped by forces beyond its control is the basis for the Butterfly Project, an art installation on view at the Bullock Texas State History Museum through January 2017.
+Something beautiful trapped by forces beyond its control is the basis for the Butterfly Project, an art installation that was on view at the Bullock Texas State History Museum through Jan.
+13, 2017.
 It’s a companion piece to State of Deception: The Power of Nazi Propaganda, an exhibit created by the United States Holocaust Memorial Museum that explores how the Nazis used propaganda to convince people in Germany to support their extremist messages.
 Alexandra Robinson, associate professor of Art, tapped students in her Visual Studies classes to team up on the installation.

 Working individually and in teams, students researched and developed seven designs for the art installation.
 They gave oral and written presentations of their concepts to the museum’s administrative staff and supported their proposals with detailed schematics and 3-dimensional models.
 One design was chosen.
 Over the next eight months, the students joined forces to refine, create and display the final installation.